-The Department will no longer produce College Prep Certificates for dissemination.
+DESE will no longer produce College Prep Certificates for dissemination.
 The change is a result of the expectation that all students will be “College and Career Ready,” and that the standards for successful entry into the workplace are the same as those required for successful entrance into a college or university.
 In addition, graduation requirements now closely reflect the credit standards that had been required for the certificate.
 Districts may continue to offer such recognitions locally if desired.

-Please contact Jackie Wieberg at (573) 751-4234 if you have additional questions.
+Please contact the Office of Quality Schools at 573-751-4234 if you have additional questions.